wemrysi/quasar/README.md

 Executes a SQL query, contained in the required `q` parameter, on the backend responsible for the request path.

-Optional `offset` and `limit` parameters can be specified to page through the results, and are interpreted the same way as in `GET /data`.
+Optional `offset` and `limit` parameters can be specified to page through the results, and are interpreted the same way as for `GET /data` requests.

 SQL<sup>2</sup> supports variables inside queries (`SELECT * WHERE pop < :cutoff`).
 Values for these variables, which can be any expression, should be specified as query parameters in this API using the variable name prefixed by `var.` (e.g. `var.cutoff=1000`).
 Failure to specify valid values for all variables used inside a query will result in an error.
 These values use the same syntax as the query itself; notably, strings should be surrounded by single quotes.
 Some acceptable values are `123`, `'CO'`, and `DATE '2015-07-06'`.

 The result is returned in the response body.
-An `Accept` header may be specified to select the format of the response body:
+The `Accept` header may be used in order to specify the desired [format](#data-formats) in which the client wishes to receive results.
-- no `Accept` header: “readable” results, one per line (note: this response cannot be parsed as a single JSON object)
-- `Accept: application/json`: “readable” results wrapped in a single JSON array
-- `Accept: application/ldjson;mode=precise`: “precise” JSON, one result per line
-- `Accept: text/csv`: comma-separated

-The formatting of CSV output can be controlled with an extended media type as in `Accept: text/csv; columnDelimiter="|"&rowDelimiter=";"&quoteChar="'"&escapeChar="\"`.

 For compressed output use `Accept-Encoding: gzip`.